plepe/modulekit-form/README.md

 * uncheck_all: like 'check_all', but for unchecking
 * presets: Adds a selector with presets for checkbox selections.
 An array (assoc. array), where each entry has a name and a list of options to select (values).
 Example: [ { name: "Test", values: [ 1, 2, 3 ] }, { name: "Only 3": values: [ 3 ] } ].
 Each entry may also have a description ('desc').
 * presets:label: Override label for "-- load preset --" option.
+* auto_add_values: if true, add additional checkboxes if data contains values which were not defined.
+Default: false.

 Value:
 * In 'keys' values_mode an array of the keys of the chosen values is returned (e.g. array("php", "cpp"); in 'values' mode an array of the the keys of the chosen values is returned (e.g. array("PHP", "C++")).